 Is Krampus the DEVIL?
 Who is Krampus?

-In the 12th Century, the Catholic Church attempted to do away with the Krampus Myth because of his resemblance to the devil.
-The best they could do was suppress the celebrations a bit.
-The Krampus Legend persisted, it seems that Krampus in German folklore is just too powerful a legend to do away with.
-Again in the 1930s, the conservative Austrian government tried to stamp out Krampus… but it didn’t take.
+In the 12th Century, the Catholic Church attempted to do away with the Krampus Myth because he resembled the Devil.
+Sadly for them, the best they could do was suppress the celebrations a little bit.
+The Krampus Legend persisted; it seems that Krampus, in German Folklore, is too powerful a legend to do away with.
+Again, in the 1930s, the conservative Austrian government tried to stamp out Krampus… but it didn’t take.

 Krampus as St Nicholas’s Companion

-St Nicholas visits homes during the night on December 5th, and leaves treats and small gifts for children who leave their shoes out for him.
-The tradition of gift-giving goes back to the late Middle Ages when nuns would honor St Nicholas by leaving baskets of food and clothing for the needy.
-Other sources say that Sailors visiting Church Festivals on December 6 to celebrate the feast day of St. Nicholas, their patron saint, would pick up small gifts from Nicholas fair vendors to bring home as gifts… including small toys and treats for children.
+St Nicholas visits homes during the night on December 5 and leaves treats and small gifts for children who leave their shoes out for him.
+The gift-giving tradition goes back to the late Middle Ages when nuns would honor St Nicholas by leaving baskets of food and clothing for the needy.
+Other sources say that Sailors visiting Church Festivals on December 6 to celebrate the feast day of St. Nicholas, their patron saint, would pick up small gifts from Nicholas fair vendors to bring home as gifts, including small toys and treats for children.

 St Nicholas Day

 Although the tradition of St Nicholas traveling with a companion became standard, different parts of Germany took different views.
-St Nicholas traveled with Knecht Ruprect and made a Hausbesuch (visited homes) of good children and brought treats in northern Germany.
-But in the south, sometimes Krampus would go along and deliver the switch to naughty children… and in some cases, even took them away in his basket!
-In the Bavarian/Austrian Alpine region, Krampus also traveled alone, visiting children on his own.
-His presence was much better known in the south.
+St Nicholas traveled with Knecht Ruprecht, making Hausbesuch (visiting homes) for good children and bringing treats to northern Germany.
+But in the South, sometimes Krampus would go along and deliver the switch to naughty children… and in some cases, he even took them away in his basket!
+In the Bavarian/Austrian Alpine region, Krampus traveled alone while visiting children.
+His presence was much better known in the South.

 (Click to read more about St Nicholas’s other Companions here)